sirgeadas/Projeto-Ansible_LSF/2. Ansible/Ansible Hosts/Playbooks_and_Roles/Readme.md

 ```
 You know what's the password.
 Just type it in! :grin:

-And then, Ansible will ask you for the Vault password, because we are parsing encrypted variables.
+And then, Ansible will ask you for the Vault password, because we are using encrypted variables.
 The prompt should look like this:
 ```
 Vault password:
 ```